PhuNguyen182/Trash-Dash/README.md

 # Trash-Dash
-A funny endless running game with out of any challenge, just running and feel funny!
+A funny endless running game without of any challenge, just running and feel funny!